All Episodes

 I think that's worth noting for China.

-And uh she discovered uh Artemis and uh malaria cure.
+And she discovered artemisin and malaria cure.

-Oh wow, she saved millions of lives with a malaria cure.
+She saved millions of lives with a malaria cure.

 Damn, that's pretty impressive.

-But uh instead of being impressed by the science, I'm going to impress you with a joke that somebody told about this topic.
+But instead of being impressed by the science, I'm going to impress you with a joke that somebody told about this topic.

 This is one of the best jokes I've ever seen.